-If you use normal redundancy for OCR and voting disk files, which is 3 Oracle Cluster Registries (OCR) and 3 voting disks, ideally, in different file systems on independent disks, then you should have at least 1 GB of disk space available on separate physical disks reserved for Oracle Clusterware files.
-Each file system for the Oracle Clusterware files should be at least 280 MB in size.
+This command checks the available space on file systems.
+If you use normal redundancy for Oracle Clusterware files, which is three Oracle Cluster Registry (OCR) locations and three voting disk locations, then you should have at least 2 GB of file space available on shared storage volumes reserved for Oracle Grid Infrastructure files.

 Note: You cannot install OCR or voting disk files on raw partitions.
 You can install only on Oracle ASM, or on supported network-attached storage or cluster file systems.
-The only use for raw devices is as ASM disks.
+The only use for raw devices is as Oracle ASM disks.

-To ensure high availability of Oracle Clusterware files on Oracle ASM, you need to have at least 2 GB of disk space for Oracle Clusterware files in three separate failure groups, with at least three physical disks.
+If you plan to install on Oracle ASM, then to ensure high availability of Oracle Clusterware files on Oracle ASM, you must have at least 2 GB of disk space for Oracle Clusterware files in three separate failure groups, with at least three physical disks.
 Each disk must have at least 1 GB of capacity to ensure that there is sufficient space to create Oracle Clusterware files.

-Ensure you have at least 13 GB of space for the Oracle Grid Infrastructure for a cluster home (Grid home) This includes Oracle Clusterware and Oracle Automatic Storage Management (Oracle ASM) files and log files, Oracle ACFS log files, and includes the Cluster Health Monitor repository.
+Ensure you have at least 5.5 GB of space for the Oracle Grid Infrastructure for a cluster home (Grid home) This includes Oracle Clusterware and Oracle Automatic Storage Management (Oracle ASM) files and log files.